mojolingo/talking_stick/README.md

 * Allow selecting audio or audio+video
 * Pluggable signaling delivery technology
 * Plug & Play functionality - works out of the box
+* Focus on simplicity at the API level, while maximizing the possibilites of integrating communication into existing Rails apps

 ## Installation